DanielTheFletch/portfolio/_posts/2024-01-03-color50-update.md

 - Featured Projects v1.0.1:
   - color50
   - RGB Defender
-- Removed explicit mention of three featured projects so numbers can vary
+- Removed explicit mention of three featured projects to allow for more flexibility
 - Changed résumé and CV to 2024 versions
 - Updated site copyright to 2024